Frequently Asked Questions

 Twenty local units ratified the constitution February 6, 1951 and the organization came into formal existence.

 Q: How many members does The Arc have?

 Q: How many chapters does The Arc have?

-A: The Arc has more than 700 local and state chapters.
+A: The Arc has approximately 700 local and state chapters.

 Q: Where can I get services locally?

 A: Find your state or local chapter here.

 A: See the Department of Justice's A Guide to Disability Rights Laws.